-The Mount Tahoma Trails Association operates and manages the largest no fee Hut-to-Hut Trail System in North America for cross country skiing and snowshoeing.
+The Mount Tahoma Trails Association operates and manages the largest no fee Hut-to-Hut Trail System in North America for cross-country skiing and snowshoeing.
 Approximately 50 miles of trails, 20 miles of which are groomed, provide safe and easy access to 3 ski huts and a yurt.
-Trails vary from novice to expert, are well-signed and are patroled by an all volunteer ski patrol.
+Trails vary from novice to expert, are well-signed and are patrolled by an all-volunteer ski patrol.
 Enjoy the trek for a day or overnight destination in the Ashford area.
 The trail system is accessed by two Washington State Sno-Parks and although plowed regularly, snow tires and chains may be needed to access the trailheads.

 Snow Bowl Hut rests atop a large, open backcountry bowl featuring great cross country skiing outside the front door.
 The hut sleeps 10 overnight guests.
 The approach to the hut is intermediate and is located four miles from the South District sno-park.

 High Hut is perched on a scenic ridge offering panoramic views of the Cascade Mountains.
 The hut sleeps 8 overnight guests.
 The approach to the hut is intermediate and is located 4 miles from the South District snow-park.

 The Yurt is nestled in the forest and is the most remote hut on the trail system.
 The yurt sleeps 6 overnight guests.
 The approach is intermediate to expert due to the distance.
 It is located six miles from the South District snow-park.